lowskidev/pristine-typescript-react-material-ui-cordova/README.md

 If you already have a platform added in your cordova project and need to updated it, you just need to run `npm run prepare` and it will update the source in your cordova project for all platforms.
 Or if you want to just updated a specific platform you can also. `npm run prepare-android` for Android or `npm run prepare-ios` for iOS platform.

-Your platofrm project folders you can open in either Android Studio or xCode depending.
-Will be in `cordovaapp/platforms/`
+Your platform project folders can be open in either Android Studio or xCode depending and they reside in `cordovaapp/platforms/`.

 Future updates will include automatic circleCI deployments and support for other platforms as requested.